 - Don’t skip any steps.
 If the butter is supposed to be at room temperature, take it out of the refrigerator an hour early.
 If the flour is supposed to be sifted, sift it.
 If the beans are supposed to be soaked, soak them (trust me, you do not want to skip this step…you’ll regret it).
-Likewise, if the recipe calls for you mixing the wet ingredients together and then adding them to dry ingredients that have been mixed together, you really need to do it this way.
-You can’t just throw the eggs and milk into the flour and then add some baking soda and expect everything to turn out okie-dokie.
+Likewise, if the recipe calls for you mixing the wet ingredients and then adding them to dry ingredients that have been incorporated together, you need to do it this way.
+You can’t just throw the eggs and milk into the flour and then add some baking soda and expect everything to turn out o.k.

 - Yes, dry measuring cups and liquid measuring cups are very different.
 You need both.

 - To measure dry ingredients, spoon the ingredient into the measuring cup until it is overfilled, and then use the flat edge of a butter knife or straight-end spatula to level it off.
-To measure wet ingredients, set the liquid measuring cup on a flat surface and slowly pour the ingredient into the measuring cup until it reaches the desired mark.
+To measure wet ingredients, set the liquid measuring cup on a flat surface and slowly pour it into the measuring cup until it reaches the desired mark.

 - You can’t just swap healthier ingredients into your favorite recipes and keep your fingers crossed.
 For example, light margarine contains much more water than butter does.
 If you try to make a cookie recipe with light margarine, your cookies will spread and take over the entire cookie sheet.
 You can only replace about 1/3 of the all-purpose flour called for in a recipe with whole wheat flour before you seriously change the final product’s taste and texture.
 Skim milk is not a suitable replacement for heavy whipping cream.
 If you want to cook healthfully, purchase a cookbook with tested recipes or go to a well-respected website.